cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 [...]
 ```

 Right now, let's try to simulate the Tekton pipeline that we executed before from a "standalone" Jenkins X YAML pipeline.
-This means that we are not using any `Build Packs`.
+This means, as mentioned before, that we are not using any Jenkins X `Build Packs`.

 If we clone the same [petclinic-kaniko repo](https://github.com/dcanadillas/petclinic-kaniko) into a local directory `petclinic-jenkins-x` we can do the following (working from local):

 - Deleting any Git repo reference from the local cloned directory with `rm -r ./.git*` so we are working for sure from a local copy
-- Create the following `jenkins-x.yml` file that simulates de `maven-build`, `kaniko-build` and `kubectl-deploy` tasks from our previous Tekton example:
+- Create in the local directory the following `jenkins-x.yml` file that simulates de `maven-build`, `kaniko-build` and `kubectl-deploy` tasks from our previous Tekton example (for simplicity we are not adding the step used before to check deployment):

   ```yaml
   buildPack: none